 How to respond when someone uses non-inclusive (or bigoted) language

 Intentions don’t matter, outcomes do.
 However, I still think we need to do a much better job of being supportive of newcomers to the social justice “scene” who may be well-intended, but don’t quite know the ropes yet.
-Following is my picture guide (sorry, no flowchart) of how to properly handle such situations, without scaring off a potential ally.

 "How to Respond" Comic